How to Translate Goals & Priorities into Year Planning

 2. Work Back to a 1-Year Objective

-Translate your 3-year objective(s) into a single guiding principle (objective) for the next year.
-Even with objectives, I like to follow the SMART goal framework: Specific, Measurable, Achievable, Relevant, Time-bound.
+Translate your 3-year objective-statement into an objective for the next year (a step in that direction).
+I like to follow the SMART goal framework: Specific, Measurable, Achievable, Relevant, Time-bound.

-3. Choose Your Priority “Buckets”
+3. Choose Your Priorities

 Day 3: Build Your Action Plan